willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 # Integrate your workforce management system with Shifts using a custom connector

-## Overview

 Integrate Shifts, the schedule management tool in Microsoft Teams, with your workforce management (WFM) system.
 After you set up an integration, your frontline can access their schedules in your WFM system from within Shifts.

 This article gives you an overview of how to create a connector using the Microsoft Graph API to integrate Shifts with your WFM system.

 A connector syncs schedule data between your WFM system and Shifts, bringing your organization’s schedules into Teams.
 Shifts is where your frontline workforce engage for their scheduling needs.
 Your WFM system is the system of record for business rules, compliance, and intelligence.

-You can set up a connector to sync data unidirectionally or bidirectionally.
+You can set up your connector to sync data unidirectionally or bidirectionally.

 - **Sync data from your WFM system to Shifts**: This is a **one-way sync** where schedule data in your WFM system is synced to Shifts.
 The connector reads data in your WFM system and writes the data to Shifts.
-Any changes made by users in Shifts aren’t reflected in your WFM system.
+Changes made in Shifts by users aren’t reflected in your WFM system.

 - **Sync data between your WFM system and Shifts**: This is a **two-way sync**.
-Schedule data in your WFM system is synced to Shifts and changes made to in Shifts by users are synced back to your WFM system.
+Schedule data in your WFM system is synced to Shifts and changes made in Shifts by users are synced back to your WFM system.
 The connector validates and approves changes made in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.

 <!-- **One-way sync**: In a one-sync, schedule data in your WFM system is synced to Shifts.
 The connector reads data in your WFM system and writes the data to Shifts.
 Any changes made in Shifts by users aren't reflected in your WFM system.
 - **Two-way sync**: In a two-way sync, schedule data in your WFM system is synced to Shifts and changes made in Shifts by users are synced back to your WFM system.
 The connector validates and approves changes made in Shifts according to business rules enforced by your WFM system before the changes are written to Shifts.-->